isdevit/web-translator/README.md

 ## Installation

 No installation is required.
-You can access the web application by simply visiting the live website [here](https://your-website-link.com).
+You can access the web application by simply forking and running the html file with ant IDE.

 ## Contributions